Reno Aces: Team origins

 The Aces were known as the Tucson Sidewinders from 1998 to 2008.
 Before that, the team was first known as the Tucson Toros.
 They were Tucson's Triple-A baseball club, playing at Hi Corbett Field in midtown Tucson from 1969 to 1997.
 Part of the old ten-team configuration of the Pacific Coast League, the Toros won the PCL Championship in 1991 and 1993.
 The Toros were preceded by a number of other Tucson teams between 1915 and 1958, such as the Tucson Cowboys and the Tucson Lizards.

-After the MLB expansion that added the Arizona Diamondbacks in Phoenix and Tampa Bay Devil Rays, the Toros moved to Fresno, California, as the Fresno Grizzlies.
+After the 1998 Major League Baseball expansion, which added the Arizona Diamondbacks in Phoenix and Tampa Bay Devil Rays, the Toros moved to Fresno, California, as the Fresno Grizzlies.
 The Phoenix Firebirds relocated to Tucson, briefly became the Tucson Toros (1997), and then became the Sidewinders (1998), the Triple-A affiliate of the new Diamondbacks.
 This was accomplished by what amounted to a swap in ownership in 1997, with Firebirds owner Martin Stone purchasing the Toros and Toros owner Rick Holtzman receiving interest in the Firebirds.
 The Tucson team retained management and staff primarily from the Toros, and traces its history from the Toros rather than the Firebirds.

 The Sidewinders had humble beginnings, as it was five years before they enjoyed their first winning regular season.
 They dominated the 2006 season, with the PCL's best record in the regular season and won the Pacific Coast League and National Championships in the postseason.

 The Phoenix Firebirds played from 1958 through 1997 as an affiliate of the San Francisco Giants.
 The franchise joined the Pacific Coast League as a charter member in 1903 as the San Francisco Seals, relocating to Phoenix in 1958 when the major league New York Giants moved to San Francisco.
 Seals alumni include Joe DiMaggio.

 The Tucson Toros have been affiliated with the Chicago White Sox (1969–1972), the Oakland Athletics (1973–1976), the Texas Rangers (1977–1979), the Houston Astros (1980–1996), and the Milwaukee Brewers (1997 only, with one Diamondbacks prospect, Travis Lee, playing with them by special arrangement).
 At the time of the change in venue and affiliation (1998), the name Sidewinders was chosen from a contest.

 The Toros became a member of the independent Golden Baseball League, adopting their previous Triple-A history from 1969 to 1997.
 The Aces adopted the Sidewinders' history from 1998 to 2008 before the franchise was moved to Reno.
 The Toros folded in 2011 after the AAA Portland Beavers moved to town to become the Tucson Padres.
 The Padres moved again in 2014, this time to Texas to become the El Paso Chihuahuas.